coding-camel/react-beautiful-dnd-no-delay/README.md

 ### Overview

-The problem: Instant dragging is not possible on touch devices.
+The problem: dragging a handle with no delay is not possible on touch devices.

-This package fixes that by setting the `timeForLongPress` to 0.
+Lazy fix: This package sets `timeForLongPress` to 0.

-This is a temporary fix until we get an official solution.
+It's a temporary solution until we get an official solution.

 ### How to use: